chrishinds/pseudonymiser-pipeline-demo/README.md

 # A Spark Streaming Pipeline Defined in YAML

-This repo contains the result of a 4-day data-engineering hack to process records from Kafka using a Spark Structured Streaming pipeline, defined by a YAML specification, and docker compose to raise a small collection of containers.
+This repo contains the result of a 4-day data-engineering hack to process records from Kafka using a Spark Structured Streaming pipeline, defined by a YAML specification, with docker compose to raise a small collection of containers.
 The demonstrator is of a pseudonymiser pipeline which takes patient records and applies a series of transforms to remove identifying details, outputting pseudonymised patient records, and an audit trail of the changes made.
 There are some  caveats, which I'll outline at the end.